doquyenduong/data_visualization_narration_hslu/README.md

 # data_visualization_narration_hslu
-A project for data visualization and narration class at HSLU
+A individual project for data visualization and narration class at HSLU